CrowdLinker/navigation-components/docs/screen-containers.md

 sidebar_label: Rendering screens
 ---

-You might have noticed from the previous example that the Tabs component is where your screens are actually rendered.
-Tabs is one of a few different containers responsible for wrapping your screens and managing the children / gestures from within.
-Let's take a look at each of these
+You might have noticed from the previous example that our screens are rendered by the Tabs component.
+Tabs is one of a few different screen containers responsible for managing the layout and gesture handling in your screens.

 ## Tabs